mait-elk42/snake/README.md

 if you have installed make in your terminal
       run command `make` to build release version or run `make debug` to build debug

-if you're lazy just run exe file inside executable/Windows/debug.exe or executable/Windows/release.exe
+if you're lazy just run exe file inside executable/Windows/debug.exe